Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-A schematic representation of the phase transition dynamics inferred by the phenomenological model can be found in Fig 4(a).
-After exposure to pump pulses, the sample begins with states dominated by uniform \textit{T$_d$} phase and transiently populated by photoexcited carriers, manifesting differential signals of negative amplitude with a strong dependence on the excitation fluence.
-After rapid thermalization dynamics that proliferates carrier density at the band edges, the system evolves and stabilizes into a new transient ground state.
-In the case of WTe$_2$, the phase transition appears to be percolative, featuring a mesoscopic-scale retreating \textit{T$_d$} phase and expanding metastable \textit{1T'} phase within 10 ps.
-During percolative transition, the overall differential signal will gradually cross zero and saturates to a fluence-dependent positive offset, corresponding to stabilization into a uniform metastable \textit{1T'} phase.
-The fluence dependence of the \textit{1T'}-phase-related offset signal may be attributed to the tunable shear-displacement in response to photoexcitation \cite{sie2019ultrafast19} and, therefore, underscores the characteristic of continuous phase transition.
-The dynamic isosbestic point represents the critical timing when the competing contributions from the two-phase fractions, i.e., $\Delta_{T_d}(t) \cdot f(t)$ and $\Delta_{1T'}(t) \cdot (1-f(t))$, to the total differential signal cancel out perfectly (Fig. \ref{fig4}d-e).
-Owing to the aforementioned linearity, the timing of zero signal appears to be irrelevant to a varying excitation fluence but rather dictated by the volume fraction dynamics that embodies the intrinsic pattern of the percolation transition.
 According to the general percolation theory, a percolative transition would normally display universality of some sort \cite{stanley1999scaling44}.
 When the tuning parameter approaches a critical value in the diabatic limit, the universality is most pronounced, and a scaling law takes effect.
-However, it is uncertain what the dynamic manifestation of universality would be during a phase transition at the fundamental timescale in the adiabatic limit, where classical thermodynamics may not be applicable.
+However, it is uncertain what the dynamic manifestation of universality would be during a phase transition in the adiabatic limit at the fundamental timescale, where classical thermodynamics may not be applicable.
 In Weyl semimetal WTe$_2$, the universality turns out to be a fluence-independent dynamic exchange of volume fraction between the two competing phases; that is, a universal timing of reaching a precise volume fraction for a perfect cancellation in pump-probe signals (observables) from two components of opposite sign.
 Regarding the macroscopic optical response, it eventuates in the remarkable dynamic isosbestic point in our far-field measurements.